 Protecting Your IT Environment From Ransomware Attacks

 Ransomware is not going away any time soon, and budgets aren't going to miraculously increase overnight.
-Making smart investments to your IT infrastructure, and installing common-sense protocols for employees to follow is the first step toward creating a more secure environment.
+Making smart investments in your IT infrastructure, and installing common-sense protocols for employees to follow is the first step toward creating a more secure environment.

 With the help of CimTrak, you can combat ransomware and cryptolockers, gaining real-time insight into exactly what has changed throughout your entire network.
 From databases to network devices, Cimcor enables IT teams to achieve full oversight and mitigate risks.
-To learn how CimTrak can help with HIPAA compliance, download out HIPAA solution brief today.
+To learn how CimTrak can help with HIPAA compliance, download our HIPAA solution brief today.

 August 4, 2016